Lanagramme/config/config_files/home/vimwiki/projets/veil/spells/Dragon tail.md

 **Range**:

 **Description**:
-The dragon's tail coils around her left leg giving an extended reach to her kicks pushing up to 3 targets 3m away.
+The dragon's tail coils around the host's left to their kicks up to 2 meters and push the target 5m away.

 **Cost**: